 The situation pales in comparison to other activity conducted by Weaver, according to more than a dozen sources who shared messages with Forensic News and recounted conversations.
 Many asked to remain anonymous given the sensitivity of the subject and the allegations.

 All alleged that they received uncomfortable and sometimes sexually explicit messages from Weaver after originally connecting with him in a professional capacity.
-The ages of the men that spoke to Forensic News ranged from 19 to 26-years-old and most indicated that they were in college or had recently graduated and were looking for jobs in politics.
+The ages of the men that spoke to Forensic News ranged from 19 to 28-years-old and most indicated that they were in college or had recently graduated and were looking for jobs in politics.

 Though most of the conversations were not entertained by the men, some did respond and engaged Weaver in sexually-charged conversations.
 This behavior differs from other experiences where Weaver dangled his political connections and access to high-profile job opportunities in an attempt to receive sexual favors.
 The crux of the complaints levied by the men is that Weaver used his position of power to exploit them as they were beginning their careers.

 In most cases, Weaver initiated contact over Twitter Direct Message, though many times later conversations included phone calls.
-Weaver, according to the people who shared details and screenshots of conversations, attempted multiple times to pay for travel in order to meet in-person.
+Weaver, according to the people who shared details and screenshots of conversations, attempted multiple times to pay for travel or other expenses in order to meet in-person.
 At least two people took him up on his offer, expecting the meetings to be about professional opportunities.

 In one case, Weaver sent pictures of himself without asking for consent.
 In other conversations, Weaver asked about the sexual histories of the men.